‘You could’ve killed my child’: Dashcam video shows officer hit man with her cruiser

 “She’s lying.
 You could’ve killed my child,” Clay-Wilson responded.

-College Park Police Chief Connie Rogers said she suspended Lt.
+College Park Police Chief Connie Rogers declined a sit-down interview but said she suspended Lt.
 Robinson for two days without pay for violating two use-of-force policies.

 “The use of the taser was in policy, but the circumstance in which it was used was reckless (deploying it from inside the vehicle) since once the individual was tased, he became incapacitated immediately and was not able to protect himself against further injury, i.e., the patrol vehicle,” Rogers said in a statement.